 Subject to applicable laws, Carnival reserves the right to impose or pass any of these surcharges and no right of cancellation shall be implied.
 “Fuel supplement” shall mean any additional charge to defray a portion of Carnival’s fuel costs. … Carnival reserves the right to charge a fuel supplement of up to $9.00 USD, or its equivalent in foreign currency, per person per day, without prior notice, in the event that the price of light sweet crude oil according to the NYMEX … is greater than $70.00 USD per barrel of oil.
 Carnival may collect any fuel supplement in effect at the time of sailing, even if the cruise fare has been paid in full.

 Fuel is one of the most expensive elements of operating a cruise ship, and the cruise lines typically budget a certain amount for this expense, just as you probably do at home.

-The big difference between you and the cruise lines?
-If the price goes up during your road trip, you have to eat the added expense.
-The major lines, however, have provided themselves with a rarely used but still-available-to-them out.
+What is the big difference between you and the cruise lines?
+If gas prices increase during your road trip, you must pay the added expense, while, thanks to the ticket contract the major lines, , have provided themselves with a rarely used but still-available-to-them out.

 RELATED: 6 Hidden Cruise Costs

 If the cost of oil exceeds the projected amount, you will be charged an additional fee in the form of a daily per-person fuel surcharge.

 This won’t just happen before you’ve made the final payment for your cruise, it can happen up to and including the day of embarkation.
 You’ll have to pay or be unable to take your vacation.